 No protective benefits of low dose acute L-glutamine supplementation on small intestinal permeability, epithelial injury and bacterial translocation biomarkers in response to subclinical exertional-heat stress: A randomised cross-over trial

-Ogden, Henry B., Fallowfield, Joanne L., Child, Robert B., Davison, Glen, Fleming, Simon C., Delves, Simon K., Milyard, Alison, Westwood, Caroline S. and Layden, Joseph D. (2021) No protective benefits of low dose acute L-glutamine supplementation on small intestinal permeability, epithelial injury and bacterial translocation biomarkers in response to subclinical exertional-heat stress: A randomised cross-over trial.
-Temperature.
-ISSN 2332-8959 (In Press)
+Ogden, Henry B., Fallowfield, Joanne L., Child, Robert B., Davison, Glen, Fleming, Simon C., Delves, Simon K., Milyard, Alison, Westwood, Caroline S. and Layden, Joseph D. (2022) No protective benefits of low dose acute L-glutamine supplementation on small intestinal permeability, epithelial injury and bacterial translocation biomarkers in response to subclinical exertional-heat stress: A randomised cross-over trial.
+Temperature, 9 (2). pp. 196-210.
+ISSN 2332-8959

 [img] Text